Belhaven Hill Governors

-Mr Anthony Barlow - Technology:
+Mr Anthony Barlow - Chair of the Finance Committee:

 Anthony was educated at Radley College and graduated from the University of Edinburgh in Engineering.
 His commercial background is in Information Technology.
 He is currently Chief Executive of EBS Europe Limited and serves as a non-executive Director for a number of small companies.
 Anthony’s three children have all been lucky enough to benefit from a Belhaven education.

-Mr Niall Donaldson - Property:
+Mr Niall Donaldson - Property Convenor: